-Nightguards and sports mouthguards may look similar, but they’re built for very different jobs.
-Using the wrong one can leave your teeth unprotected—whether from overnight grinding or on-the-field collisions.
+Nightguards and sports mouthguards may look alike, but they serve completely different purposes.
+Using the wrong one can leave your teeth and jaw unprotected, whether you’re grinding in your sleep or colliding on the field.

 Why Most People Get Mouthguards Wrong